autocrossblog/autocrossblog_astro/src/content/post/2007/2007-06-12-p240z-update-broken-craftsmen-power-tools.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-06-12T08:54:32+00:00
-title: "P240Z update, broken Craftsmen power tools"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/p240z-update-broken-craftsmen-power-tools"
 excerpt: "This post shares a weekend experience filled with car repair plans, social outings, and a failed video recording attempt.
 A mix of relaxation and frus..."
-url: 'p240z-update-broken-craftsmen-power-tools'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "P240Z update, broken Craftsmen power tools"
 ---

 So this weekend was anything but productive.
 I ended up not getting a thing done on the car this weekend.
 I did manage to get the drill press together Saturday morning, and I acquired a trailer Saturday morning.